cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 </details>
 <br>

-For this purpose there is a type `std::monostate` in the standard library.
-This is an empty type that is default-constructible and we can define our variant type using `std::monostate` as its first type in the list should we want our variant to hold no value by default:
+To mitigate such situations there is a type `std::monostate` in the standard library.
+This is an empty type that is default-constructible and we can use it as the first type in the list of types that we pass to a `std::variant` should none of our types be default constructible or if we simply want our variant to be in an "empty" state by default:

 ```cpp
 #include <variant>